agnwinds/python/docs/sphinx/source/developer/programmer_notes.rst

 Parallel Operation
 ==================

-Sirocco uses MPI to parallelize the most compute intensive portions of the routine.
+SIROCCO uses MPI to parallelize the most compute intensive portions of the routine.
 It has been run on large machines with 100s of cores without problem.

 The portions of the routine that are parallelize are: